sabrullafathima/ridex-backend/README.md

 -> Simulated payment processing and fare calculation -> JWT-based authentication and role-based authorization -> Event-driven architecture for ride notifications
+-> Redis caching for ride entities to reduce DB load and improve performance

 Tech Stack
 ==========